 Diseased material – there’s a risk of spreading the problem to other parts of the garden.

 Feed your compost a balanced diet – Aim for a balance of "green" and "brown" ingredients.
-The greens are fast breakdown items like grass clippings, manures, kitchen scraps and garden weeds.
+The greens are fast breakdown items like grass clippings, manure, kitchen scraps and garden weeds.
 The browns are slower to break down, things like shredded newspaper, dried leaves, sawdust and other woody materials.
 Try to maintain a ratio of three parts green to one part brown.

 Compost will get smelly when it’s anaerobic, wet and acidic – To fix the problem, add air to the heap by turning it with a garden fork, incorporate more brown materials to help dry it out and add some lime to restore the pH balance.